Rigo-Villalta/django-alpha-bootstrap/README.txt

 In production:
 	- run: python manage.py runserver --setting=config.setting.production

-I am a Django developer but I don't consider my self nearly a expert, however you can use this project under your on risk using the [BSD License](https://opensource.org/licenses/BSD-3-Clause)
+I am a Django developer but I don't consider my self nearly an expert, however you can use this project under your on risk using the [BSD License](https://opensource.org/licenses/BSD-3-Clause)